-If a staff member, consultant, board member, grantee, partner, volunteer or member of the public believes that the ACRC – through acts of any of its employees or involved agents – is in violation of any applicable laws or its ethical obligations (including any allegations of possible fraudulent or dishonest use or misuse of resources or property), such conduct should be immediately reported to the ACRC’s Board of Directors.
-If the individual does not feel comfortable reporting these complaints and concerns through standard channels, he/she may report directly to the Executive Director.
-Such a report may be made in writing, by email or orally and should contain information sufficient for the ACRC’s Board of Director o to investigate the matter.
+If a staff member, consultant, board member, grantee, partner, volunteer or member of the public believes that the CERC – through acts of any of its employees or involved agents – is in violation of any applicable laws or its ethical obligations (including any allegations of possible fraudulent or dishonest use or misuse of resources or property), such conduct should be immediately reported to the CERC’s Executive Director.
+If the individual does not feel comfortable reporting these complaints and concerns through standard channels, he/she may report directly to the Board of Director.
+Such a report may be made in writing, by email or orally and should contain information sufficient for the CERC’s Board of Director to investigate the matter.

 Prohibited retaliation includes any action adversely affecting the terms or conditions of the whistleblower’s employment or position within the organization, including but not limited to, threats of physical harm, loss of job, punitive work assignments, or impact on salary or fees.
 Whistleblowers who believe that they have been retaliated against may file a written complaint with the President of the Board.
 Any complaint will be promptly investigated and appropriate disciplinary measures taken if the allegations of retaliation are substantiated.

 Contact information for reporting information: Aluma Kitambala, President of the Board, [email protected]